Construction of Lauwersmeerdijk tidal culvert marks start of unique nature projects

 What are the nature projects?

-Over the next three years, dike workers will also be working to make the transition between land, mudflats, and water more natural by constructing:
+Over the next three years, the dike workers will also be working to make the transition between land, mudflats, and water more natural by constructing:

 Dike reinforcement